Burlap Fish Fine Motor Craft for Kids

 This post contains affiliate links.
 Privacy and Disclosure

-We've been crafting a lot with burlap, everything from a horse's mane to a bird's nest.
-It's an inexpensive material that is durable, easy to cut, and fun to work with to add a fringe!
+We've been crafting a lot with burlap, everything from a horse's mane to a bird's nest

 The texture of the burlap, the flip of the fins, and the twinkle in the googly craft eyes provide sensory play along with imaginative play for kids.